 Several works have proposed methods for the A phase detection, where the approach of considering each epoch as either “A” or “not-A” is common, leading to a binary classification problem.
 A technique to describe the sleep microstructure was proposed by Barcaro et al. [20], computing five band descriptors (one descriptor for each of the EEG characteristic bands), which provides a normalized measure of how much the amplitude, in a particular frequency band, differs from the background.
 A tuned threshold was then employed to perform the classification.
 Largo et al. [21] evaluated the signal’s power of five frequency bands (by calculating the fast discrete wavelet transform) and analyzed two moving averages to identify the occurrence of A phases, classified by comparing with a threshold.
 Niknazar et al. [22] proposed a classification method that performed a similarity analysis between reference windows (from a database) and the windowed signal presented to the algorithm.

 Mariani et al. [23] examined the five band descriptors, Hjorth descriptors, and differential variance (of the EEG signal), performing the classification with tuned thresholds.
 It was observed that differential variance attained the best performance.
-These features were also evaluated by Mariani et al. [24], [19], and [25] classifying with a Support Vector Machine (SVM) with Gaussian kernel, a FFNN, and a Linear Discriminant Analysis (LDA), respectively.
+These features were also evaluated by Mariani et al. [24], [19], and [25] classifying with a Support Vector Machine (SVM) with Gaussian kernel, an FFNN, and a Linear Discriminant Analysis (LDA), respectively.
 Other classifiers were tested in the third work, however, LDA attained the highest accuracy.
 A method based on variable windows was also proposed by Mariani et al. [26], using three discriminant functions (one for each A phase subtype), which were then combined for the final score.
 Auto-covariance, Shannon entropy, Teager Energy Operator (TEO), and frequency domain features (chosen by a sequential forward selection method) were evaluated by Mendonça et al. [27], and multiple classifiers were tested.
-Best results were attained using a FFNN.
+Best results were attained using an FFNN.

 A deep learning approach was proposed by Mostafa et al. [28], classifying two second segments of the EEG signal with a Deeply-Stacked Auto Encoder (DSAE).
-A similar approach was employed by Mendonça et al. [15], feeding the EEG signal to a LSTM.
+A similar approach was employed by Mendonça et al. [15], feeding the EEG signal to an LSTM.
 Hartmann and Baumert [18] have also used an LSTM to perform the classification, fed with entropy based features, TEO, differential variance, and frequency based features.

 Two approaches were found in the state of the art for the CAP cycle assessment.
-The first, employed by Mostafa et al. [28], fed the output of the A phase classifier to a FFNN.
+The first, employed by Mostafa et al. [28], fed the output of the A phase classifier to an FFNN.
 The second, used by Mendonça et al. [27] and [15], fed the A phase classification’s output to a Finite State Machine (FSM) to apply the CAP cycle scoring rules [4].

 3. Materials and Methods